-Do not put anything at A on your tax return (supplementary section).
+Do not write anything at A item 18 on your tax return (supplementary section).

-At v show the amount by which the total of your capital losses for the year and net capital losses from earlier years exceeds your capital gains for the year.
+At V item 18 on your tax return (supplementary section), write the amount by which the total of your capital losses for the year and net capital losses from earlier years exceeds your capital gains for the year.
 You carry this amount forward to be applied against later year capital gains.

-For more information about CGT and managed fund distributions, see Guide to capital gains tax 2006.
+For more information about CGT and managed fund distributions, see the Guide to capital gains tax 2008.